 2. Find Session block in the same php.ini file and enable sessions support by editing the next two lines:

-The next step is to configure the master-slave database replication, aimed to ensure the protection of data in your Concrete5 cluster.
+The next step is to configure the primary-secondary (master-slave) database replication, aimed to ensure the protection of data in your Concrete CMS cluster.

-1. In order to set up the MySQL cluster you need to create one more environment with just single MySQL node, which will be used as a slave database.
+1. In order to set up the MySQL cluster you need to create one more environment with just single MySQL node, which will be used as a secondary database.

-Wherein the role of the master DB will belong to the MySQL server in the environment with Concrete5 application deployed.
+Wherein the role of the primary DB will belong to the MySQL server in the environment with Concrete CMS application deployed.

-To configure the replication between these databases follow the detailed instructions in B-C sections of MySQL/MariaDB Master-Slave Replication document.
+To configure the replication between these databases follow the detailed instructions in the MySQL/MariaDB Primary-Secondary Replication document.

-2. Once you’ve adjusted the database clustering, navigate to the phpMyAdmin panel of the master DB and create a new concrete database.
+2. Once you’ve adjusted the database clustering, navigate to the phpMyAdmin panel of the primary DB and create a new concrete database.

-Now it is time to complete the installation of our Concrete5 CMS.
+Now it is time to complete the installation of our Concrete CMS.
 Press Open in browser button next to the environment with application deployed.

 You’ll be shown an installation wizard in a new tab.
 Its steps are rather simple.
 Therefore let’s pay some attention to the defining the main settings.